How to write a will

 Many people give a proportion of their income to charities regularly.
 A residuary or percentage gift in your Will is the same principle, from your estate instead of from your income.

-STEp four: Choose your executors
+Step 4: Choose your executors

 If you are writing a new Will, you will need to choose someone to be your executor.
 They will carry out your wishes after your death.
 Doing so can be extremely time- consuming and therefore most people choose to have two executors.
 Make sure that you ask them first.

-Step five: Visit your solicitor
+Step 5: Visit your solicitor

 Write a list of questions prior to your visit to your solicitor.
 This will allow you to discuss the details of your Will or codicil and ensure that your Will is legally binding.
 Once you are happy you will need to sign and date your new Will or codicil before two independent witnesses.
 The witnesses must also sign the document.

-STEP six: Notify Five talents
+Step 6: Notify Five talents

 Whilst we understand that some people will prefer to keep their Will private, please feel free to notify us of your decision via our contact form.
 We’d love to have the opportunity to say ‘thank you' and to share with you the difference your generosity will make.